Published summary

 Likely response patterns

-- The prompt would likely surface how often time management is really emotion management in disguise.
+• The Question would likely surface how often time management is really emotion management in disguise.

 Representative paraphrases